sbgisen/rmf_resource_monitor/README.md

 - [rmf_obstacles](https://github.com/open-rmf/rmf_obstacle)

+  Collection of ROS 2 packages for obstacle detection and publishing their info for the Open-RMF fleets to use.
   <!-- ROS 2 packages for obstacle detection and publishing their info for the Open-RMF fleets to use. -->

 - [resource_management_server](https://github.com/sbgisen/resource_management_server)